andreav/swgit/doc/intbr.rst

 Here some examples for speeding up your develop work.

+| When developer needs to contribute, he/she must create a branch.
-Integration branch is especially useful when on a side branch (a FTR branch for instance) and wanting to merge, push to origin, updating from origin in one shot command.
+| Here, onto a *side branch* (a FTR branch for instance)
+  integration branch is especially useful.
+| Every developer operation (branch creation, branch switch, merge,
+  pull and push) is speeded up.

   .. note::